Race to the Rock: History

+The 2020 edition, like in the original 2016 event, commenced in Adelaide and finished in Uluru.

+No race was held in 2021 due to restrictions related to the COVID-19 pandemic.

-The 2022 edition of the race began in Sydney and finished in Adelaide.
+The 2022 edition of the race began in Sydney ('Race from the Rocks') and finished in Adelaide.

 Brisbane was the starting point for the 2023 race, heading north to Rockhampton before turning west to Uluru.

 In 2024, the race ran from the harbour at Derby, Western Australia to Uluru, in the Northern Territory.
 With eleven competitors and six finishers, there was just over two hours gap between winner April Drage, and Erinn Klein in second place.
+In 2025, the race commenced at the Sydney Opera House and finished at Uluru.
+David Langley was the first finisher in 16days, 15 hours and 55 minutes, approximately 10 hours ahead of Nick Edwards.